jdusenberry/2023-08-17-umassboston/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to UMass Boston students, staff, and faculty.
+Space is limited.
 </p>
-{% endcomment %}

 <hr/>

 {% comment%}
 CODE OF CONDUCT
 {% endcomment %}

+{% comment %}
 <h2 id="code-of-conduct">Code of Conduct</h2>

 <p>